clevengerkimberly/clevengerkimberly.github.io/_posts/01-03-2022-steenbock.md

 ```

 ## Putting it All Together
 But, let’s be realistic.
 You don’t normally only have one file from one participant.
 Here’s an example of how I might apply the Steenbock algorithm to multiple participants.
 In addition to the ‘feature_extraction’ function defined above, I’m going to make a ‘steenbock’ function which will read in a gt3x file, calculate the features, and use the model to predict METs.
+You can probably imagine how this could be tweaked slightly to work for other types of raw acceleration data (e.g., ActiGraph raw csv, GENEActiv, etc.).
 ```r

 steenbock<-function(x){